GNOME/glib/docs/reference/gio/overview.md

   implementations for power usage monitoring.
 Implementations of this extension point must implement the [iface@Gio.PowerProfileMonitor] interface.
-  GIO contains implementations of this extension point that use the `net.hadess.PowerProfiles` D-Bus interface and the desktop portal for this functionality.
+  GIO contains implementations of this extension point that use the `org.freedesktop.UPower.PowerProfiles` D-Bus interface and the desktop portal for this functionality.